 The carrel is yours until the first full week of August after your law school graduation.
 You may use your carrel for June and July to study for the bar exam.
 Beginning that first full week of August after your graduation, you must clean out your carrel and remove the lock.
 Locks remaining after that week will be cut off and any items left behind will be taken temporarily to the Lost & Found.

 1Ls are assigned lockers but may exchange their locker for a carrel provided there are carrels remaining.
 1Ls must wait two weeks into the fall semester to perform this exchange; any attempts to get a carrel before this time will be rejected.

-If 2Ls or 3Ls do not want a carrel but would prefer a locker, please contact Patti Beekhuizen in the front office of the College of Law.
-If you would like to switch carrels at any time, please contact Rebecca Loughridge.
+If 2Ls or 3Ls do not want a carrel but would prefer a locker, or would like to switch carrels at any time, please contact Katherine Bushman.

 Small study rooms can be reserved by law students and/or members of the law school community at the circulation desk or through the online Room Scheduler.
 A group must delegate one of its members to be responsible for reserving the room and may sign up for no more than two hours at a time.